oskarhenriksson/TropicalHomotopies.jl/README.md

 # TropicalHomotopies.jl
-This project is a proof of concept a general framework for solving polynomial systems numerically, based on homotopies constructed using tropical geometry.
-It uses functionality from [OSCAR](https://github.com/oscar-system/Oscar.jl) and [HomotopyContinuation.j](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl).

-The underlying ideas are to be explained in a forthcoming manuscript titled _A tropical method for solving parametrized polynomial systems_ by Paul Helminck, Oskar Henriksson, and Yue Ren.
+This project is a proof of concept a general framework for solving polynomial systems numerically, based on homotopies constructed using tropical geometry developed in the manuscript [A tropical method for solving parametrized polynomial systems](https://arxiv.org/abs/2409.13288) by Paul Helminck, Oskar Henriksson, and Yue Ren.
+The code uses functionality from [OSCAR](https://github.com/oscar-system/Oscar.jl) and [HomotopyContinuation.j](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl).

 ## Structure of the repository
 The repository consists of three main parts: